leezhenghui/tsnode-proxify/README.md

 ```

-[HelloWord](https://github.com/leezhenghui/tsnode-proxify/tree/master/src/demo/helloworld.ts) contains a simple typescript source file, which contains an simple interceptor as well as a sample class.
-A brief description for the sample is as below:
+[HelloWord sample](https://github.com/leezhenghui/tsnode-proxify/tree/master/src/demo/helloworld.ts) just contains a simple typescript source file, which includes an simple interceptor as well as a sample class.
+Briefly the sample looks like below:

 ```typescript